dltxio/idem-old/README.md

 3. Add the hash of the signed documents to the contract as a claim
 4. Authenticate with compatible services

+## Implmentation on third party sites
-### Step 5:  Onboarding on Third Party Sites
+### Step 1:  Onboarding on Third Party Sites

-1. Hash
-2. Sign
-3. Share
+The exchange creates a unique URL with the mime `id://` with the claims the exchange requires for

+* Call back URL (mandatory)
+* Nonce as UUID (mandatory)
+* A list of claims required

+Eg: `id://`

+### Step 2:  Posting the signed data
+The user will then receive confirmation aleart on the

 ## Appendix